AviSoori1x/seemore/README.md

 3. A decoder only language model.
 This is the component that ultimately generates text.
 In my implementation I’ve deviated from what you see in LLaVA etc. a bit by incorporating the projection module to my decoder.
 Typically this is not observed, and you leave the architecture of the decoder (which is usually an already pretrained model) untouched.

-Everything is written from the group up using pytorch.
-That includes the attention mechanism, patch creation for the vision transformer and everything else.
+Everything is written from the ground up using pytorch.
+That includes the attention mechanism (both for the vision encoder and language decoder), patch creation for the vision transformer and everything else.
 Hope this is useful for anyone going through the repo and/ or the associated blog.

 **The code was entirely developed on Databricks using a single A100 for compute.
 If you're running this on Databricks, you can scale this on an arbitrarily large GPU cluster with no issues, on the cloud provider of your choice.**